7biswajeet7/7biswajeet7/README.md

 👋 Hi there!
-I'm Biswajeet Jena, a passionate Machine Learning Enthusiast with a strong foundation in Data Analytics, Deep Learning, SQL and Python .
+I'm Biswajeet Jena, a passionate Data Science Enthusiast with a strong foundation in Data Analytics, Machine Learning, Deep Learning, Python, SQL and Power BI .

 💡 I see satisfaction as a book of achievements, encapsulating my learning experiences from experimentation, failures, tweaks, to successful project implementations.